BitwiseTitan/cyclegan-transformer-vit-lab/README.md

 - For Q1/Q2 Kaggle downloads, install and configure Kaggle API credentials:
   - Place `kaggle.json` at `~/.kaggle/kaggle.json` (Linux/macOS) or `%USERPROFILE%\.kaggle\kaggle.json` (Windows).

-## (Removed)
-The remainder of this README previously described an older layout; it has been removed to match the current flat-file structure.